MA Course

 - Kokas Pedagogy

 Regular visits to the Institute's partner schools, where Kodály-based school music education can be experienced in its most authentic form, together with teaching practices of graduate students all contribute to the harmonious blending of theoretical understanding and practical skills.
-The study programme is complemented by research projects tailored to the specific interests of the students.

-Course Content
+MA Course Content

 General Information